 3) PARK GUELL

-Park Guell was supposed to be a surban city but it failed.
+Park Guell was supposed to be a suburban city but it failed.
 The Barcelona City Council bought the property in 1922 and converted it to a municipal park.
 It was Gaudi who had the responsibility of designing the park and he chose to develop it as a network of twisty roads following the contours of the rocky hill on which it was to be developed.
-The entire park gives of an ambience of Disneyesque proprtions with its mosaics, bird nests in the terrace walls, roadways that resemble pine trees and colonnades.
+The entire park gives off an ambience of Disneyesque proprtions with its mosaics, bird nests in the terrace walls, roadways that resemble pine trees and colonnades.
 At the entrance Gaudi's municipal mosaic dragaon fountain sets the scene for the fantastically shaped roofs and pinnacles that lie ahead.
 The main entrance is surrounded by a very long beach shaped into a sea serpent with intimate enclaves every so often.
 As a bonus you get great views over Barcelona from the top.

 Address: Carrer D'Olot in Eixample

 4) BARCELONA FC MUSEUM